 Xing Wang Deng

-Daniel C. Eaton Professor of Molecular, Cellular, and Developmental Biology; Daniel C. Eaton Professor of Plant Biology at Yale; Director of Peking-Yale Center for Plant Molecular Genetics & Agrobiotechnology
+Daniel C. Eaton Senior Research Scientist in Molecular, Cellular, and Developmental Biology; Daniel C. Eaton Professor of Plant Biology at Yale; Director of Peking-Yale Center for Plant Molecular Genetics & Agrobiotechnology

 My research centers in two areas.
 One is genome-wide analysis of the relationship between epigenetic modifications and chromatin structure/gene expression in maize, rice and Arabidopsis.
 Built on our established genomic platforms, we examined the genomic basis of maize and rice heterosis and established epigenome landscapes of a sequenced maize strain.
 Another research area is the molecular and biochemical mechanism for light regulated seedling development in Arabidopsis.
 We have discovered a dozen pleiotropic COP/DET/FUS loci responsible for mediating light control of seedling development.
 Their encoded proteins constitute three protein machines involved in targeting photomorphogenesis-promoting factors for degradation by the 26S proteasome, in response to external stimuli.
 In this past year, we discovered a key molecular link between light signaling and the signaling of a plant hormone GA.
 This finding has significant impact to plant biology.